open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-rp3-installation.md

     * If you have **BOTH** RPi 3 **AND** RTC, copy and paste [script/text found here](https://gist.github.com/dogi/a3e9a0612d07436d5f7d2b3bb2051be3) to the file

-  * Save the file with name `autorunonce` and place it in the `boot` partition of the MicroSD card.
+  * Save the file with name `autorunonce` and place it in the `boot` partition of the microSD card.

-5. Unmount and remove the MicroSD card from the card reader and place it into the RPi.
+5. Unmount and remove the microSD card from the card reader and place it into the RPi.

 6. Connect a RJ45 network cable to the Ethernet port on the RPi.